 - Unable to play quietly

-A child with this type has symptoms of inattention, hyperactivity, and impulsivity.
+A child with this type has symptoms of both inattention and hyperactivity/impulsivity.